BT

 We tested the P90 and P95 query execution times using the exact fingerprint and abstract fingerprint of the query with lookback windows of 2 days, 5 days, and 7 days. [...]
 We used this candidate definition to predict if a query was express: if the X runtime of the query in the last Y days based on Z fingerprint was less than 2 minutes.

-Using this definition, Uber engineers found that the P90 value of the abstract fingerprint with a 5-day lookback window provided the best accuracy and coverage to predict which queries would complete in less than two minutes.
+Using this definition, Uber engineers found that the P90 value of the abstract fingerprint with a 5-day lookback window provided the best accuracy and coverage to predict which queries would be completed in less than two minutes.
 They also kept enough data in the table used to look up if an incoming query is an express query to be able to change to a different percentile and/or larger or smaller lookback window.

 While this idea seemed straightforward, its design and implementation went through a couple of iterations, moving from the idea of introducing express-query handling as late as possible in the system pipeline to handling them as early as possible.